-- 1. The employee may choose from the following targets in time and money: - a. extra holiday hours; - b. no longer applicable; - c. opportunities for tax exemption, including trade union contribution; - d. additional income, whether or not for an additional payment into a life course account, with a maximum amount equal to 38 holiday hours per financial year.
-With regard to the use of the year-end bonus, the employee(from 1 January 2009 at the latest) may alternatively opt to deposit one-twelfth of his year-end bonus a month into his life course account: - e. additional build-up of ABP ExtraPension, in accordance with the ABP pension scheme. - f. flexible working hours, as referred to in Article 5.6, if the requirements are met. - 2.
-If the target referred to in paragraph 1 under a is understood to mean accumulating leave over several years as referred to in Article 5.5, prolongation of parental leave or leave to follow a course or training, these targets may be built up over a period of more than one year or, if the leave referred to is taken before it is built up, they may be redeemed.

-3. Further arrangements with regard to the introduction of additional targets and/or increasing the possibilities for payment into a life course account may be made in consultation with local employees' organisations.
+- 1. The employee may choose from the following targets in time and money: - a. extra holiday hours; - b. no longer applicable; - c. opportunities for tax exemption, including trade union contribution; - d. additional income, with a maximum amount equal to 38 holiday hours per financial year; - e. additional build-up of ABP ExtraPension, in accordance with the ABP pension scheme; - f. flexible working hours, as referred to in Article 5.6, if the requirements are met. - 2.
+If the target referred to in paragraph 1 under a is understood to mean accumulating leave over several years as referred to in Article 5.5, prolongation of parental leave or leave to follow a course or training, these targets may be built up over a period of more than one year or, if the leave referred to is taken before it is built up, they may be redeemed. - 3.
+Further arrangements with regard to the introduction of additional targets may be made in consultation with local employees' organisations.